 Along the way, I learned how much I enjoy researching and uncovering these practical resources and insights.

-Thank you for being part of the Brevity chapter, and embarking on this next chapter with me.
-My hope is to share ideas that spark your curiosity, and for that curiosity to lead you to new and exciting opportunities.
+Thank you for being part of the Brevity chapter, and embarking on whatever this next chapter unfolds with me.

 In this highly engaging, and inspiring Ted Talk, Michael Stevens shares how curiously asking ‘why?’ led him to launch Vsauce, which now has 13 million subscribers.